 Wake Forest Historic District

-The Wake Forest Historic District possesses a unique architectural character in Wake County.
+The Wake Forest Historic District possesses an architectural character unique in Wake County.
 The buildings include examples of each historical period and style from the early nineteenth century to the mid-twentieth century, many of them designed by notable local, state, and out-of-state architects.
-The campus of Wake Forest College and the surrounding town constitute one of the most significant groupings of historic buildings in Wake County, outside of the city of Raleigh.
-The district's central significance is as a physical testament to the spirit of enlightened religious education that flourished at Wake Forest College, as well as to the elevated level of architectural taste manifested in residential design throughout the district.
+The campus of Wake Forest College and the surrounding town constitute one of the most significant groupings of historic buildings in Wake County.
+If you would like to learn more about the Wake Forest Historic District, click “Wake Forest Historic District National Nomination” on the right-hand side of the screen.